cheerzhang/AnomalyDetectionModel/README.md

 ### Quick Start
 #### Installation

-You can install `Anomaly DetectionModel` using pip:
+You can install `Anomaly Detection Model` using pip:

 ```
 pip install quick-anomaly-detector